 A problem faced by most people who struggle with how to be more talkative is overthinking things.
 People think too much about what they plan on saying that it creates a feeling of anxiety.

-This anxiety can come from different angles.
+This anxiety can hit you from different angles.
 You may feel that what you want to say is boring.
-Perhaps you worry that people won’t understand what you want to say?
+Perhaps you worry that people won’t understand what you want to say.

 Start small.
 Make an observation as to what is going on.
-That may sound boring to you, but it gets you into the conversation, and who knows what will then happen?
+It may seem rather boring to you, but it at least kicks of a possible conversation.
+After that, who knows what will happen next.

 Tip 3: Break an Awkward Silence